Cody Ko

-After majoring in computer science at Duke University, Kolodziejzyk worked as a mobile developer and began to upload to Vine, garnering almost two million followers on the platform before it closed in 2017.
-He shifted to uploading commentary videos on YouTube, where he and fellow YouTuber Noel Miller became popular co-hosting their reaction video series That's Cringe and the Tiny Meat Gang Podcast.
-They also began a comedy rap group of the same name.
-In 2019, influencer Jake Paul was criticized for accusing Kolodziejzyk of cyberbullying in his commentary videos, inadvertently causing Kolodziejzyk to gain 140 thousand subscribers.
+After majoring in computer science at Duke University, Ko worked as a mobile developer and began making Vines, garnering almost 2 million followers on Vine before the social media platform closed in 2017.
+He shifted to uploading commentary and reaction videos to YouTube, where he and fellow YouTuber Noel Miller became popular with their reaction series That's Cringe and the Tiny Meat Gang Podcast.
+They also began a comedy hip hop group called Tiny Meat Gang.

-In October 2021, Kolodziejzyk and Miller expanded their podcast into Tiny Meat Gang Studios, a comedy podcast network.
+In 2019, influencer Jake Paul was criticized for accusing Ko of cyberbullying in his commentary videos, inadvertently causing Ko to gain 140,000 subscribers.
+In 2021, Ko and Miller expanded their podcast into Tiny Meat Gang Studios, a comedy podcast network.
+Ko stepped down from day-to-day operations in 2024 after YouTuber Tana Mongeau accused him of statutory rape.

-Early life and education
+Early life

-Cody Michael Kolodziejzyk was born on 22 November 1990 in Calgary, Alberta to Helen and Greg Kolodziejzyk.
+Ko was born Cody Michael Kolodziejzyk in Calgary on 22 November 1990, the son of professional cyclist Greg Kolodziejzyk and his wife Helen.
 He enrolled at Duke University in North Carolina after being recruited on their swimming and diving team.

-At Duke, he joined a fraternity and eventually became captain of the varsity team.
-He eventually came to regret some parts of his time in a fraternity.
-Kolodziejzyk graduated from Duke University in 2012 with a bachelor's degree in computer science.
+At Duke, he joined a fraternity and became captain of the varsity team, but later regretted some of his fraternity experiences.
+Ko graduated from Duke University in 2012 with a bachelor's degree in computer science.
 The same year, he moved to Silicon Valley.